Dogs in Space: Box office

 Dogs in Space grossed $367,351 at the box office in Australia.
-The movie's box-office prospects were affected by being given an R rating by the OFLC.
+The movie's box-office prospects were negatively affected by an R rating by the OFLC.
 It was re-classified MA15+ for subsequent DVD and Blu-ray releases.

 Home media

 Dogs in Space was released on DVD by Umbrella Entertainment in September 2009.
 The DVD is compatible with all region codes and includes special features such as the original theatrical and Director's cut trailers, various audio commentaries, a featurette titled We're Livin' on Dog Food, a making-of, rehearsal vision, a screen test, behind the scenes, still galleries, interviews, and short films.

 In March 2010, Umbrella Entertainment released the film on Blu-ray.